How to Write Thoughts in First Person: Techniques & Examples

 Read Examples From Popular First Person Narratives

-Create a reading list focusing on genres you are interested in or writing about.
-Analyze one book per month, noting how each author handles transitions between thoughts and actions, as well as how they balance dialogue with inner speech.
-This analysis not only enhances your understanding but also inspires innovative ways to express your characters' thoughts authentically.
+Analyze one book per month, noting how each author handles transitions between thoughts and actions, and how they balance dialogue with inner speech.

 Troubleshooting Common Issues